-Horry Georgetown Technical College is concerned about the adverse effects that drugs and alcohol can have upon society, families and education.
+Horry-Georgetown Technical College is concerned about the adverse effects that drugs and alcohol can have upon society, families and education.
 To that end, HGTC is committed to establishing and promoting a campus free from alcohol and illegal drug use.
-Under no condition will the use of alcoholic beverages, liquors or illegal drugs be permitted on campus or at student events at the College or sponsored by the College.
-Anyone under the influence of alcohol or narcotics will be subject to removal and disciplinary action as outlined in the SC Technical College Student Code.
-In an effort to maintain a drug-free learning environment, the College Department of Campus and Public Safety, in conjunction with local law enforcement authorities, will periodically conduct sweeps for illicit drugs using drug dogs in parking lots, common areas and buildings on all campuses.
-Once a canine alerts, probable cause to believe drugs are present is created.
-Accordingly, searches and other legal processes will ensue.
-Persons deemed to be in violation of State or Federal law or College regulations will face disciplinary action and possible arrest.
+Under no condition will alcoholic beverages, liquors or illegal drugs be permitted at student events either held at the college or sponsored by the college.
+No one under the influence of alcohol or narcotic will be permitted to attend such events.
+Students found to be under the influence will be subject to disciplinary action as outlined in the Student Code for the South Carolina Technical College System.

 As part of HGTC’s commitment to all levels of achievement, policies in compliance with the Drug-Free Workplace Act of 1988, the Drug-Free Schools and Communities Act Amendments of 1989, and the South Carolina Drug-Free Workplace Act of 1990 have been implemented.
 Public Law 101-226 requires that, as a condition of receiving funds or any other form of financial assistance under any federal program, an institution of higher education must certify that it has adopted and implemented a program to prevent the unlawful possession, use or distribution of illicit drugs by students and employees.

 HGTC does not tolerate the attempted or actual violation of any federal, state or local laws regarding alcohol and drugs.
+The College will impose sanctions on students and employees for violations of the Standards of Conduct.
+Sanctions for students may include expulsion.
+Sanctions for employees may include termination.
 In addition to the penalties imposed by HGTC, referral may be made to the appropriate law enforcement agency.
-Counseling and treatment options may also be presented.
+Counseling and/or treatment options are available for both students and employees.
+Employees should contact the Office of Human Resources and students should contact the Office of Student Affairs.
 Student disciplinary action may be taken in response to conduct that poses a threat to persons or property in the College community or disrupts the orderly conduct of College activities.
 All employees (including student workers) must adhere to laws and policies as a condition of employment.

 HGTC officials are designated by the College President to be responsible for overseeing and implementing all actions and programs relating to these policies.

-• Gender, body size, age, general health and family history; and,
+- Gender, body size, age, general health and family history;